holomodular/ServiceQuery/SECURITY.md

 ## Reporting a Vulnerability

-Please report all vulernabilities via our discussion board or privately at Support@HoloModular.com
+Please report all vulernabilities as a bug or privately at Support@HoloModular.com

 Thank you